Product Roadmap: Key Features, Common Types, and Roadmap Building Tips

 A release plan is a document that sets strict release dates.
 Product managers mostly set floating timeframes for releases.
 While the goal of the product roadmap is to show the succession of product releases, a release plan presents more precise dates for a specific feature to be released.
 It’s also a normal practice to match development sprints with certain features or bug fixes.

 A product backlog is a Scrum artifact with a list of high-level requirements and features.
 Backlogs are created by product owners and consist of user stories.
 A product backlog is basically a to-do list that defines product development at the tactical level.

 A technology roadmap is often used in digital product development as a separate document.
 It describes the “how” of your product on the technical level and covers technologies that should be used to meet the product roadmap.
 While a product roadmap keeps high-level descriptions and focuses on the overall business objectives, a technology roadmap shows which technical means should be used to achieve them.

 Examples and templates of product roadmaps

-If you are struggling to find templates for your own roadmap, you may check services mentioned above.
+If you are struggling to find templates for your own roadmap, you may check the services mentioned above.
 Roadmunk gives a 14-day trial period and a bunch of free-to-use templates.
-ProductPlan also proposes various templates for different purposes you may try for free within a 30-day trial.
+ProductPlan also proposes various templates for different purposes you may try for free within a 30-day trial period.
 Or you may use our simple spreadsheets template for a theme-based roadmap.

-To have a basic reference, you may also look at our examples of different types of roadmaps for the same food delivery application.
+To have a basic reference, look at our examples of different types of roadmaps for the same food delivery application.
 These are illustrations showing structural differences in some roadmap types.
 The first example is a theme-based roadmap organized around different platforms and high-level objectives within multiple domains.